-Two adjustable fresh air vents one on each side and one sliding window per side with pivoting vent are provided for ventilation.
+Two adjustable fresh air vents on the right hand side and one sliding window with pivoting vent are provided for ventilation.
 The sliding window can be used as viewing hatch in case of emergencies and is wide enough to reach through with a hand.